 This button is used to pausing/resuming drawing images on the canvas pane while it’s keep acquiring images in the background.
 The shortcut key is Ctrl+k.
 If you want to resume drawing images, just click the button again.
 You can do the same thing with the start image acquisition button (Ctrl+j).

 This button is used to stop image acquisition.
 The shortcut key is Ctrl+l.

-This button is used to show the device attribute dialog.
+This button is used to show the remote device attribute dialog.
 The shortcut key is Ctrl+a.
-The device attribute dialog offers you to a way to intuitively control device attribute over a GUI.
+The remote device attribute dialog offers you to a way to intuitively control remote device attribute over a GUI.

 Showing the about dialog

 This button is used to show the about dialog.

 The canvas of Harvester GUI offers you not only image data visualization but also some intuitive object manipulations.

 Zooming into the displayed image